ajrobbins04/python_dataStructures/md/queues.md

 &nbsp;
 ## Example: Movie Ticket Queue
-This example depicts a line to buy tickets at a movie theater.
-Each person in line must wait their turn to but tickets, which is a very clear case of "First In, First Out" queue behavior.
-By using queues, this example is able to determine whose turn it is to buy tickets.
+Imagine a bustling movie theater with a long line of excited moviegoers eagerly waiting to purchase their tickets.
+This scenario perfectly embodies the "First In, First Out" principle that defines queues.

-Except, one cannot assume each person in the queue will simply buy one ticket for themselves.
-Oftentimes people attending the movies as a group will stand in line together, then one member of the group makes the ticket purchases for everyone.
-This will affect how the queue determines who is next in line to buy tickets.
+Although, the ticket-purchasing dynamics aren't always as straightforward as one might assume.
+Oftentimes people attending the movies as a group will stand in line together, then a single member of the group purchases tickets on behalf of everyone.

+This example demonstrates how queues, despite their straightforward nature, are still able to adapt to this slight twist when determining whose up next to buy tickets without any additional effort.

 The .py version of this example can be found [here](python/queue-example.py)